anacode/anacode-toolkit/docs/source/intro.rst

 The schemas of the tables are described in :ref:`analysed-schema`.

 Both :class:`anacode.api.writers.DataFrameWriter` and
 :class:`anacode.api.writers.CSVWriter` have the same interface.
-They generate document ids (doc_id) incrementally and separately for each API call.
-That means that you are expected to save exactly the same amount of call results from the calls that you choose to store in order for `doc_id` to properly connect results from different calls.
-It also means that it does not matter whether you first save 10 sentiment results and then 10 concepts results or you save 10 times 1 sentiment and 1 concepts result.
+They generate document ids (doc_id) incrementally and separately for analyze and scrape.
+That means that document id gets incremented each time you successfully receive an analysis/scrape result from API.

 .. _using-analyzer: